Iraq Museum: Damage and losses during 2003 war

 In the months preceding the 2003 Iraq war, starting in December and January, various antiquities experts, including representatives from the American Council for Cultural Policy asked the Pentagon and the UK government to ensure the museum's safety from both combat and looting, but no promises were made.
 U.S. forces did not bomb the site, despite them bombing a number of uninhabited Iraqi archaeological sites.

-On April 9, 2003, the last of the museum curators and staff left the museum.
+On April 9, 2003, the last of the museum curators and staff left the museum, including director Nawala Al-Mutawalli.
 Iraqi forces engaged U.S. forces a few blocks away, as well as the nearby Special Republican Guard compound.
 Lt.
 Col. Eric Schwartz of the U.S. third Infantry Division declared that he "was unable to enter the compound and secure it since they attempted to avoid returning fire at the building.
 Sniper positions, discarded ammunition, and 15 Iraqi Army uniforms were later discovered in the building".
 The positions turned out to be museum arranged sandbags and protective foam support and mitigation barriers for large size artefacts, the uniforms and ammunition turning out to belong to the museum curators and staff (being reserve military personnel in state of war) and to the contrary to the U.S. statement, no traces of any serious engagement were detected anywhere in the museum and its surrounding yard.
 Iraqi staff as a protective measure had built a fortified wall along the western side of the compound, allowing concealed movement between the front and rear of the museum, and the U.S. forces could have secured the museum by simply encircling and isolating it preventing the looters from accessing the facility.

 Thefts took place between April 10 and 12, and when a number of museum staff returned to the building on April 12, they fended off further attempts by looters to enter the museum and had to wait until April 16 for the deployment of the U.S. forces around the museum.
 A special team headed by Marine Col. Matthew Bogdanos initiated an investigation on April 21.
 His investigation indicated that there were three separate thefts by three distinct groups over the four days.
 While the staff instituted a storage plan to prevent theft and damage (also used during the Iran–Iraq War and the first Gulf War), many larger statues, steles, and friezes had been left in the public galleries, protected with foam and surrounded by sandbags.
 Forty pieces were stolen from these galleries, mostly the more valuable ones.
 Of these only 13 had been recovered as of January 2005, including the three most valuable: the Sacred Vase of Warka (though broken in fourteen pieces, which was the original state it was found in when first excavated), the Mask of Warka, and the Bassetki Statue.